 As you grow older, taking some time to make provisions for those you love after you are gone becomes essential.
 While you may already have a Will, you may not have considered the potential tax implications your loved ones may face upon inheritance.
 With the prospect of Inheritance Tax taking away a significant portion of your estate, how can you ensure that your loved ones are fully taken care of?

 At Redkite Solicitors, we understand how important it is for your estate to be distributed in accordance with your wishes.
-That’s why each day, our specialist solicitors are here to help people from all walks of life through tax planning and trusts, allowing you to pass on your wealth to the next generation in the most straightforward and cost effective way possible.
+That’s why each day, our specialist tax and trust solicitors are here to help people from all walks of life through tax planning and trusts, allowing you to pass on your wealth to the next generation in the most straightforward and cost effective way possible.

 Why choose Redkite Solicitors for tax planning and trusts?

 Whether you are in the process of estate planning, or you need advice about where to start, you can rely on our dedicated Tax and Trusts solicitors to help you protect your interests.
 Our experts have in-depth knowledge regarding all aspects of Trusts and their uses, and can provide practical advice about how to minimize the amount of Inheritance Tax due on your estate.

 There is no such thing as an ‘off the shelf’ solution, and from our experience, we’ve learned that every one of our clients has their own personal concerns, responsibilities and needs.
 That’s why, when you instruct a member of our team, we will always take the time to listen to you and gain a thorough understanding of your particular situation.
 That way, you can guarantee that the solution we find is completely tailored to your needs.

 As your dedicated solicitors, our priority is to protect your family assets and make provisions for those you leave behind.
 We achieve this by explaining your options with clarity, cutting out the legal jargon to provide you with straightforward, easy-to-digest information.